 If you’re new to agile project management and want to get started with very basic agile methodologies, Monday.com is your go-to software.

 Within a single workspace, you can easily plan your project, assign it to the teams, track the progress and collaborate with the other teams.
 It also features the automated transfer of jobs to the new boards saving time instead of waiting for someone to reassign them.

 The intuitive and customizable interface makes it a versatile tool and extends beyond usability in the IT business.

 - Easy to include Kanban, Gantt chart, calendar views, and timeline to visualize the workflow based on your preference.

 - At no extra cost, Monday offers a time tracking feature that helps to identify time-consuming tasks.

 - With dashboard reporting and natively-built capacity planning, managers can view real-time capacity updates that help them to allocate resources effectively.

 - It’s easy to set up project boards and group them by workspace that eases navigation across multiple projects and associated teams.

 Agile project management is based on several iterative and incremental approaches.
 Unlike the waterfall/traditional method, agile doesn’t follow a linear path and is adaptable to any situation.
 Imagine two different games – Archery and Football.

-Archery is a linear game with a pre-defined goal whereas football is dynamic that adapts to situations as the player proceeds towards the goal (except the penalty kick).
+Archery is a linear game with a pre-defined goal whereas football is dynamic that adapts to situations as the player proceeds toward the goal (except for the penalty kick).